Legend of RPS (LRPS) Price Tops $0.14

-Legend of RPS (LRPS) traded flat against the US dollar during the twenty-four hour period ending at 16:00 PM Eastern on April 2nd.
-Legend of RPS has a total market cap of $135.47 million and approximately $19.62 worth of Legend of RPS was traded on exchanges in the last day.
-One Legend of RPS token can now be purchased for $0.14 or 0.00000652 BTC on popular exchanges.
-In the last seven days, Legend of RPS has traded up 0.2% against the US dollar.
+Legend of RPS (LRPS) traded flat against the US dollar during the 1 day period ending at 18:00 PM ET on April 7th.
+Legend of RPS has a market cap of $135.47 million and $19.62 worth of Legend of RPS was traded on exchanges in the last 24 hours.
+One Legend of RPS token can now be bought for $0.14 or 0.00000652 BTC on popular cryptocurrency exchanges.
+During the last week, Legend of RPS has traded 0.2% higher against the US dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.